 Opioids may be reducing the blood flow to the ears.
 This could be starving the cells of oxygen and nutrients.
 Unlike other parts of your body, the inner ear has cells that don’t heal or regenerate if damaged.

 We should note that over the counter painkillers like Tylenol have been shown to cause the same damage.
 Many doctors are now discouraging and closely monitoring people using Tylenol with opioids.

 - Ask your doctor about alternatives to opioids.
 Depending on why you take them, these may include home exercise, physical therapy, OTC painkillers (that can also cause hearing loss).
-They may also recommend lifestyle changes like anti-inflammatory diet, stretching or taking up chair yoga.
+They may also recommend lifestyle changes like an anti-inflammatory diet, stretching, or taking up chair yoga.